google/cpp-from-the-sky-down/tafn/tafn.md

 ## Motivation

-Currently we use literal names to designate free and member functions.
+Currently we use identifiers to designate free and member functions.
 However, this is a source of limitations for C++.
 We are limited due to the need to maintain backwards compatibility, incomplete namespacing, and lack of meta-programmability for these names.
 For each of these limitations, there are features that we would like to have, but we do not.

 1. Backwards compatibility limitations
 	* Universal Function Call Syntax